multisig-labs/GoGoTools/pkg/configs/README.md

 ## Commands Scratchpad

-Some example of the kinds of commands you might run during a dev workflow
+Some example of the kinds of commands you might run during a dev workflow.

 ```sh
 ggt utils init